The Kiski School: Admissions

-Parents and students may begin the application process as early as October for the following year's admission.
+Parents and students may begin the application process as early as October for admission the following year.
 The school requires each applicant to visit the campus and have an interview.
 Kiski's Admission Committee begins meeting in February each year to review applications for the next school year.
 The school generally notifies candidates of admission decisions by March 10 every year.
 The school typically requires parents to submit enrollment contracts and deposits by April 10.